 And when sending communications from within RB9, such as assignment notifications, you can send your canned messages, or customize them on the fly with additional instructions, comments, and files.

 Because RB9 is browser based, it was very important to make its data management processes simpler to return results as fast as possible.
-So we had to rethink every function in RB9, simplifying some, breaking some down into multiple functions, and eliminating some features that became obsolete with this new workflow.
+So we rethought every function in RB9, simplifying, breaking some into multiple functions, and eliminating those that became obsolete with this new workflow.

 Some functions didn’t change, such as Daily Calendar Audit.
-Others had a name change but work similarly to RB8’s version, such as Export Calendar in RB8 is called Send Future Calendar in RB9, and Jobs in Progress is renamed Tasks in Progress to reflect the new task concept.
+Others had a name change but work similarly to earlier versions, such as Jobs in Progress is renamed Tasks in Progress to reflect the new task concept.

 Error-proof job cancellations

-More streamlined functions include canceling jobs, which is more direct in RB9: You handle all of the steps involved — changing status, making notes, confirming with clients, canceling and alerting affected resources, even rescheduling the job if needed — all within the Edit Job window.
-With the simpler, more direct set-up, RB9 also gives you prompts so you won’t overlook an important step.
+A streamlined function in RB9 is job cancellation: You handle all of the steps involved — changing status, making notes, confirming with clients, canceling and alerting affected resources, even rescheduling the job if needed — within the Edit Job window.
+RB9 also prompts you so you won’t overlook an important step.

-We also made it harder to overlook information or input errors when entering jobs.
+We made it hard to overlook information or input errors when entering jobs.
 For example, Firm Warnings and Calendar Notes appear onscreen in RB9, so you see if a firm has unique requirements, such as a reporter they do not want on their jobs.